 Domestika vs Coursera

-Coursera is one of the largest online learning platforms, offering full bachelor’s and master’s degrees for certain programs.
+Coursera is one of the largest online learning platforms, offering full bachelor’s and master’s degrees for specific programs.

 Unlike Domestika, it’s focused on more academic subjects like engineering, mathematics, programming, and business.